Calico (video game): Reception

-Calico received mixed reviews on Metacritic.
+The PC and Nintendo Switch versions of Calico both received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 48% of critics.

 GameSpots reviewer said the game would have thrilled her back when she was eight years old, but, as an adult, she found the simplistic gameplay and bugs to be too problematic to recommend it.
 Playing the game in January 2021 after two large updates to fix the errors, Nintendo Life said it is "still a little too buggy for us to recommend" but found the game to be adorable when it worked properly.
 Reviewing it around the same time, RPGFan called it "as comfortable as a purring cat" but said not all of the game's flaws could be fixed easily.
 Hardcore Gaming 101 reviewed the game in 2022 and wrote, "Despite the lack of polish and feeling unfinished even with the updates, the game just oozes a distinct charm."